-10.9.1 Delays Not Attributable to the Athlete or other Person start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+Where there have been substantial delays in the hearing process or other aspects of Doping Control not attributable to the Athlete or other Person, the FEI or Anti-Doping Organization imposing the sanctionTribunal may start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+All competitive results achieved during the period of Ineligibility, including retroactive Ineligibility, shall be Disqualified.